A Survey of Densest Subgraph Discovery on Large Graphs: Related work

+{ Cohesive subgraphs are closely related to DS and are widely used in applications such as the Web, financial, social, and biological networks.
+Unlike DS, which is defined by edge density, cohesive subgraphs are typically characterized by structural constraints (e.g., minimum degree, triangle support, or edge connectivity).
+Representative models include $k$-core~\cite{batagelj2003m,seidman1983network}, $k$-truss~\cite{cohen2008trusses,saito2008extracting,zhang2012extracting}, $k$-ECC~\cite{hu2016querying,yuan2017efficient}, $k$-clique~\cite{danisch2018listing}, quasi-clique~\cite{abello2002massive}, and $k$-plex~\cite{balasundaram2011clique,zhou2021improving}.
+Among them, $k$-core (minimum degree constraint) can be computed in $O(m)$ time, $k$-truss enforces triangle support, $k$-ECC is based on edge connectivity, and $k$-clique corresponds to complete subgraphs.
+Relaxed clique models further include $\alpha$-quasi-clique and its variants such as $k$-plex and $k$-defective clique.
+Finding these structures is NP-hard, and existing methods typically rely on Bron–Kerbosch–style enumeration with pruning.

+Among these models, $k$-core is most closely related to DS, as it enforces minimum degree while DS optimizes average degree.
+The $k_{max}$-core provides a 2-approximation for UDS~\cite{fang2019efficient}, and its decomposition has been extensively studied in sequential, external-memory, parallel, and distributed settings~\cite{cheng2011efficient,kabir2017parallel,sariyuce2018local,montresor2013distributed}.
+These models are also fundamental in community search~\cite{fang2020survey} and have been extended to bipartite graphs (e.g., $(\alpha,\beta)$-core~\cite{liu2020efficient,luo2023efficientbicore}, bitruss~\cite{wang2022towards}, biclique~\cite{lyu2020maximum}, biplex~\cite{luo2022maximum}) and directed graphs (e.g., D-core~\cite{LiaoLJHXC22}, D-truss~\cite{liu2020truss}). }

-Nevertheless, there is a lack of a systematic review of DSD, except a few preliminary works \cite{gionis2015dense,farago2019search,lanciano2023survey}.
+Nevertheless, there is a lack of systematic reviews on DSD, except for a few preliminary works \cite{zhou2024depth,gionis2015dense,farago2019search,lanciano2023survey}.
 The first two works \cite{gionis2015dense,farago2019search} briefly review the works in the general area of dense subgraph computation, with little attention on the topic of DSD.
-The last one~\cite{lanciano2023survey} is a survey of DSD in arXiv, but it differs from ours in three aspects: (1) Our work covers more topics of DSD.
+The last one~\cite{zhou2024depth} is an experimental paper on UDS and DDS.
+The third one~\cite{lanciano2023survey} is a survey of DSD in ACM Computing Surveys, but it differs from ours in three aspects: (1) Our work covers more topics of DSD.
 For example, we have discussed topics like density-friendly decomposition and analyzing the relationships of different density definitions for different types of graphs, while \cite{lanciano2023survey} does not cover these topics.
 (2) Unlike \cite{lanciano2023survey}, our work conducts a comprehensive comparison study in Section \ref{sec:comparison}, which offers a deeper understanding of the interrelationships among different works.
-(3) Our work focuses more on practical perspective, while \cite{lanciano2023survey} takes a theoretical perspective.
-In practical applications, it is imperative to have a guiding principle for selecting an appropriate approach.
-Generally, for small-to-moderate-sized graphs, exact algorithms find optimal solutions with reasonable time cost, while for large graphs, approximation solutions may be better as they often achieve both higher efficiency and scalability.
+(3) Our work emphasizes practical guidance, unlike \cite{lanciano2023survey}, which is more theoretical.
+In practice, exact algorithms suit small to medium graphs, while approximation methods are preferred for large graphs due to better efficiency and scalability.